burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 published: true
 ---

-This is a post about my first Semester at KAUST as CEMSE/CS Ph.D. student (Fall, 2020).
+This is a post about my first semester (Fall, 2020) at KAUST.

-At KAUST classes are small (20-30 students per class) and professors are world-level scientists.
+At KAUST classes are not big and professors are world-level scientists.

 This gives the opportunity to have direct dialogue with professors on the subject to obtain deep insights and obtain inspiration for the paper.